-- Vehicle handling problems and / or defects.
+- Vehicle handling problems and/or defects.

-- Weight distribution problems which affects stability.
+- Weight distribution problems affect stability.

 Aside from a bus getting into an accident, you may also be injured if you are walking to or from your seat, and the bus driver makes a sudden stop or hard acceleration.
 They are supposed to wait until all passengers are seated in order to move away.
 If an elderly or infirm person needs more time to get to their seat, but the bus pulls away, that’s a recipe for disaster.

-Bus accident lawsuits can be complicated, because your lawyer needs to be well-versed in NY traffic laws, as well as regulations that govern bus operators like the NYTA.
+Bus accident lawsuits can be complicated because your lawyer needs to be well-versed in NY traffic laws, as well as regulations that govern bus operators like the NYTA.
 The MTA may have a separate set of rules and regulations.